inan1993/Slogo_CS308/DESIGN.md

 The classes that are required for the front-end are listed below:

-Front End classes:
-Main
-SlogoModelController
-SlogoView
-TurtleViewBox
+-Main
+-SlogoModelController
+-SlogoView
+-TurtleViewBox
-Abstract class Dropdown
+-Abstract class Dropdown
-BackgroundColorDropdown
-PenColorDropdown
-LanguageSelectionDropdown
-TurtleImageSelectionDropdown
+-BackgroundColorDropdown
+-PenColorDropdown
+-LanguageSelectionDropdown
+-TurtleImageSelectionDropdown
-Abstract class Tabs
+-Abstract class Tabs
-HelpTab
-ClearCommandPrompt
-SendUserInput
+-HelpTab
+-ClearCommandPrompt
+-SendUserInput
-Abstract classViewBox
+-Abstract classViewBox
-VariableListBox
-FunctionListBox
-CommandHistoryBox
+-VariableListBox
+-FunctionListBox
+-CommandHistoryBox
-Abstract class DisplayBox
+-Abstract class DisplayBox
-CommandPromptDisplay
-MessageDisplayDialog
+-CommandPromptDisplay
+-MessageDisplayDialog

 ![Diagram](https://i.imgur.com/C9VDDxG.png)

 Figure: User Interface layout

 The functions of each of the dropdown menus, tabs and boxes in the above figure are described below: